Fahd al-Quso: Militant activity

 During the 1990s, al-Quso trained in Al-Qaeda camps in Afghanistan.
 In January 2000 al-Quso planned to meet co-conspirators of the USS Cole bombing in Singapore but he failed to get the proper travel visa and went to Bangkok, Thailand, to meet instead.
 In Bangkok he met with Tawfiq bin Attash (a.k.a.
-Kallad Bin Attash), and he also met with 11 September hijackers of American Airlines Flight 77, Nawaf al-Hazmi and Khaled al-Mihdhar in Malaysia.
-Tawfiq bin Attash was known as Osama bin Laden's "run boy" although he had a peg leg, he acted as an intermediary for bin Laden.
+Kallad Bin Attash), and in Malaysia with 11 September hijackers of American Airlines Flight 77, Nawaf al-Hazmi and Khaled al-Mihdhar.
+Tawfiq bin Attash was known as Osama bin Laden's "run boy".
+Although he had a peg leg, he acted as an intermediary for bin Laden.
 Al-Quso confessed to acting as a bag-man and reported giving Attash $36,000 for a "new prosthetic leg" although it was probably used instead to pay al-Mihdhar's and al-Hazmi's travel expenses to the US.
-However, according to the "run boy" Attash, that amount was much less, about $10,000 - $12,000.
+However, according to the "run boy" Attash, that amount was much less, between $10,000 and $12,000.

 Osama bin Laden funded the USS Cole attack and Abd al Rahim al-Nashiri was the mastermind and "field commander."
 Jamal al-Badawi and Fahd Mohammed Ahmed al-Quso acted as "local al Qa'ida coordinators" who purchased equipment, including the boat to be used in the attack, obtaining funding and "operational direction" from Attash.
 The bombing of the USS Cole was in fact al-Nashiri's second attempt at launching a terrorist attack on a US vessel and he did so without approval from Osama bin Laden.
 The first attempt, in the port of Aden, Yemen, failed after the boat purchased by al-Badawi and al-Quso sunk before it could be detonated.
 The attack boat was driving towards the USS Sullivans in January 2000 but it sank before it could reach its target, so the attackers salvaged the boat and the explosives, and repaired it for a second try.

 Following the botched attack, Osama bin Laden summoned al-Nashiri to a meeting in Afghanistan to discuss the failed operation, prompting al-Nashiri to order suicide bombers Hassan al-Khamri and Ibrahim al Thawar (a.k.a.
 Nibras) to attack the next "US warship" in the port before he left to meet bin Laden.
 The second attack did reach its target the USS Cole, on 12 October 2000, killing 17 people and wounding 40 others.
-However, the terrorist attack on the USS Cole failed to produce valuable propaganda footage for al Qa'ida since there was no one there to film it happening.
+However, the attack on the USS Cole failed to produce valuable propaganda footage for al Qa'ida since there was no one there to film it happening.
 Fahd Mohammed Ahmed al-Quso was ordered to film the attack from a nearby apartment for this very purpose but he over slept and did not wake up to film the attack.